-The PPF will consider the following factors when deciding its approach to voting on any RP proposal:

-- Whether the proposal complies with the published PPF restructuring guidance as mentioned above - Whether the proposals are being used as a tool to adjust pension scheme liabilities or payments of deficit repair contributions under a recovery plan.
-RPs must not be used to attempt to abandon pension schemes - Whether there is anything in the RP that would disadvantage pension scheme members such as potentially compromising the pension scheme's eligibility for PPF protection

-- Whether there is anything contained in the RP that would adversely affect or bind future negotiations - Whether the RP ensures that the scheme is no worse off in the future than today e.g. by guaranteeing the current insolvency outcome - The extent to which PPF drift (as explained in our Guidance Note 6) is fully covered by the proposed RP - Whether the RP presents an adverse precedent risk to the PPF
+- 3.7.1.The PPF will consider the following factors when deciding its approach to voting on any RP proposal: - Whether the proposal complies with the published PPF restructuring guidance as mentioned above. - Whether the proposals are being used as a tool to adjust pension scheme liabilities or payments of deficit repair contributions under a recovery plan.
+RPs must not be used to attempt to abandon pension schemes. - Whether there is anything in the RP that would disadvantage pension scheme members such as potentially compromising the pension scheme's eligibility for PPF protection. - Whether there is anything contained in the RP that would adversely affect or bind future negotiations. - Whether the RP ensures that the scheme is no worse off in the future than today e.g., by guaranteeing the current insolvency outcome. - The extent to which PPF drift (as explained in Guidance Note 6 How PPF Drift arises and should be addressed) is fully covered by the proposed RP. - Whether the RP presents an adverse precedent risk to the PPF.